Congo Crisis: Second Mobutu coup d'état

 In the scheduled March 1965 elections, Tshombe's Convention Nationale Congolaise (CONACO) won a large majority of the seats, but a large part of his party soon defected to form the new Front Démocratique Congolais (FDC), making the overall result unclear as CONACO controlled the Chamber of Deputies while the FDC controlled the Senate.
 Kasa-Vubu, attempting to use the situation to block Tshombe, appointed an anti-Tshombe leader, Évariste Kimba of the FDC, to be prime minister-designate in November 1965, but the largely pro-Tshombe Parliament refused to ratify the appointment.
-Instead of seeking a compromise candidate, Kasa-Vubu again unilaterally declared Kimba to be Prime Minister, which was again rejected, creating a political deadlock.
+Instead of seeking a compromise candidate, Kasa-Vubu again unilaterally declared Kimba to be prime minister, which was again rejected, creating a political deadlock.
 With the government in near-paralysis, Mobutu seized power in a bloodless coup, ostensibly to stop the impasse, on 25 November 1965.

 Under the auspices of a régime d'exception (the equivalent of a state of emergency), Mobutu assumed sweeping, almost absolute, power for five years, after which, he claimed, democracy would be restored.
 Mobutu's coup, which promised both economic and political stability, was supported by the United States and other Western governments, and his rule initially met widespread popularity.
-He increasingly took other powers, abolishing the post of Prime Minister in 1966 and dissolving Parliament in 1967.
+He increasingly took other powers, abolishing the post of prime minister, in 1966, and dissolving Parliament, in 1967.

 Aftermath and legacy

 Once established as the sole source of political power, Mobutu gradually consolidated his control in the Congo.
 The number of provinces was reduced, and their autonomy curtailed, resulting in a highly centralised state.
 Mobutu increasingly placed his supporters in the remaining positions of importance.
-In 1967, to demonstrate his legitimacy, he created a party, the Mouvement Populaire de la Révolution (MPR), which until 1990, was the nation's only legal political party under Mobutu's new constitution.
+In 1967, to demonstrate his legitimacy, he created a party, the Mouvement Populaire de la Révolution (MPR), which, until 1990, was the nation's only legal political party under Mobutu's new constitution.
 In 1971, the state was renamed Zaire and efforts were made to remove all colonial influences.
-He also nationalised the remaining foreign-owned economic assets in the country, including the UMHK which became Gécamines.
+He also nationalised the remaining foreign-owned economic assets in the country, including the L'Union minière du Haut Katanga (UMHK) which became Gécamines.
 Despite initial successes, by the time of its disestablishment Mobutu's rule was characterised by widespread cronyism, corruption and economic mismanagement.

 In the years after the Congo Crisis, Mobutu was able to remove many opposition figures from the crisis who might threaten his control.
 Tshombe was sent into a second exile in 1965 after being accused of treason.
 Between 1966 and 1967, two mutinies in Stanleyville broke out involving up to 800 Katangese gendarmes and former mercenaries of Tshombe.
 The mutinies were eventually repressed.
 In 1967, Tshombe was sentenced to death in absentia and the same year was kidnapped in an aeroplane hijacking and held under arrest in Algeria.
 His death in 1969, allegedly from natural causes, has provoked speculation that the Mobutu government may have been involved.
 Mulele was also lured back to the Congo from exile by the promise of an amnesty but was tortured and murdered.